Xubuntu/wiki.xubuntu.org/content/proposals/github.md

     and supported, with regular releases and bug fixes.
 The last Bazaar release was over two years ago.
 -   **Application Support:** Many applications provide support for Git in one way or another.
-Thunar\'s VCS plugin and Geany\'s GeanyVC plugin provide addon support for managing Git repositories.
+Thunar's VCS plugin and Geany's GeanyVC plugin provide addon support for managing Git repositories.
 Atom and Visual Studio Code, two of the most popular IDEs available for Linux, have native support for Git.